murraycadzow/2021-obss-day3/_episodes/03-reference-assembly.md

   • How many SNPs were identified?

-  • How does this run compare to the runs on the [Google Sheet](https://docs.google.com/spreadsheets/d/13qm_fFZ4yoegZ6Gyc_-wobHFb7HZxp27mrAHGPmnjRU) ?

  • Why did it run so much faster than `denovo_map.pl` ?

  • As a thought exercise: Do you have any idea how we could check whether the same loci have been found as in the *de novo* run or not?

 Well done, you now know how to call SNPs with or without a reference genome.
 It is worth re-iterating that even a poor-quality reference genome should improve the quality of your SNP calling by avoiding "lumping" and "splitting" errors.
+But that some applications ( for example inbreeding analyses are sensitive !!!
+FIND REF!!!).